distrohelena/the-harvester/mcp/README.md

 - **list-sources tool** – enumerates up to 1000+ projects with plugin keys, active status, and artifact counts so users/LLMs can pick targets before searching.
 - **search-artifacts tool** – free-text search across names, plugin keys, metadata, and source info with cursor-based pagination.
 - **artifact://{artifactId} resource** – resolves to the latest artifact snapshot (metadata + JSON payload) with autocomplete and a recent-artifacts listing.
+- **git-search-commits tool** – filters git commit artifacts per source with the associated file artifacts so agents can jump straight to the relevant paths.
+- **git-commit-diff tool** – renders commit metadata plus unified diffs (text files only) so LLMs can reason about delta data the same way GitMCP does.
 - Designed to scale for thousands of projects by letting clients discover scopes first, then narrow searches.

+### Git workflows
+1. Call `list-sources` and grab the source ID for the git project you care about.
+2. Use `git-search-commits` with that `sourceId`, optional `branch`, and optional `query` (hash prefixes, keywords, or file paths) to enumerate commits plus their changed files.
+Each commit/file includes an `artifact://` URI for deep inspection.
+3. Invoke `git-commit-diff` with the commit’s artifact ID (or `sourceId` + `commitHash`) to fetch per-file diffs.
+You can optionally pass `filePath` to focus on a single file or `maxFiles` to widen/narrow the diff.
+4. Use the `artifact://` resource to pull the full JSON payloads for commits or files if you need metadata beyond the textual summary.

+Binary files are skipped (the diff response explains why) and extremely large blobs fall back to artifact links, preventing runaway responses while still surfacing actionable context.
+Textual diffs are generated via the host `diff` binary, so make sure it’s available on the machine running the MCP server (standard GNU diff on Linux/macOS works fine).

 ## Setup
 ```bash